cultuurnet/stoplight-docs-uitpas/README.md

 # Warning! ⚠️

-This repository has been archived and replaced by an `uitdatabank` project inside the monorepo for all API documentation at https://github.com/cultuurnet/apidocs
+This repository has been archived and replaced by an `uitpas` project inside the monorepo for all API documentation at https://github.com/cultuurnet/apidocs